Why Does My Cat Raise His Butt When I Pet Him?

 Final Thoughts from a Cat Behaviorist

 As a certified cat behaviorist, I love decoding these funny feline quirks.
 Elevator butt may look goofy, but it’s really a sweet little love note from your cat.
-Next time you see that furry rump rise, know that it’s your cat’s way of bonding with you.

 Because in the world of cats, even their backsides have something to say. 🐾